jbshep/devopsdotfiles/README.md

 # devopsdotfiles

-This script can be invoked one of two ways.
+The dotfiles in this repository can be installed one of two ways (see below).

 ## Method 1
 ```